13 Colorants For Bath Bombs – Best Of 2023 With Reviews

 Residue-free

-You do not want clumps of bath bomb in your tub, and you want no residues left over as well.
-So look for colors that dissolve completely and blend easily.
+You do not want clumps of bath bomb ingredients in your tub, and you want no residues left over as well.
+So look for streak-free colors that dissolve completely and blend easily.
 Choose vibrant, water-soluble colors to keep your bathtub residue-free.

 These are the 13 best colorants or dyes for your bath bomb recipe.
 But it is not just buying a color that matters.
 You must also know how to use it to create the desired shade.
 Here’s a sneak peek at how to color bath bombs.
 Scroll down.